-When the class becomes a high performing team, students can experience first-hand what it feels like to be a part of successful team.
+When the class becomes a high performing team, students can experience first-hand what it feels like to be a part of a successful team.
 When they’re given other opportunities to work in a team in the future, they’ll know what they should strive for.
 They’ll be prepared to recreate the successful team leadership they observed in their teacher.

 One of the most important characteristics of high performing teams (as I discussed in previous blogs) is psychological safety.
 As in successful teams, students should feel like they’re safe to express their perspectives, share concerns, and ask questions.
-I recognize that realizing this ideal is not easy, but it doesn’t mean it isn’t a worthwhile endeavor.
+I recognize that realizing this ideal is not easy, but it doesn’t mean it isn’t a worthwhile endeavour.
 Perhaps individual relationships with students may be a good place to begin.
-As Amy Edmondson suggests, acknowledging your own fallibility, and modeling curiosity as the educator may help as well.
+As Amy Edmondson suggests, acknowledging your own fallibility, and modelling curiosity as the educator may help as well.

 Another key component of team performance is structure and clarity.
 In an earlier post, I shared the power of establishing a ‘group agreement’ for ensuring teams have a unified vision, common values and norms, and clear individual expectations.
 This can be a powerful tool for educators to ensure that the classroom environment has structure and clarity as well.

 Now there are many other team building activities, strategies and insights out there that can be beneficial for educators as well.
-The important idea to hold on to, though, is this: leadership and team research is just as relevant and applicable to a teacher as it is for the head of a human resources department in a major corporation.
+The important idea to hold on to, though, is this: leadership and team research are just as relevant and applicable to a teacher as it is for the head of a human resources department in a major corporation.